Mini Cooper Insurance Rates

 Price estimates by individual coverage:

-Prices are based on $500 policy deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all U.S. states and Cooper models.
+Prices are based on $500 deductible amounts, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and Cooper trim levels.

 Price Range from Low to High

-For an average driver, Mini Cooper insurance prices range from the low end price of $432 for just the minimum liability insurance to a high rate of $2,640 for a high-risk driver policy.
+For the average 40-year-old driver, Mini Cooper insurance prices go from as cheap as $432 for just liability coverage to a high of $2,640 for a high-risk insurance policy.

 Geographic Price Range